El Salvador will become the first country to use bitcoin as legal cash on September 7th, making it a historic day for bitcoin.

 El Salvador’s president, Nayib Bukele, has already verified that the country had acquired 400 bitcoins, but the Chivo app’s incentive mechanism will necessitate additional bitcoin purchases in the future.

 El Salvador has explained its decision by citing two primary factors.
-The first is the country’s high reliance on remittances, as well as the current inefficiencies in the remittance system.
+The first is the country’s high reliance on remittances and the current inefficiencies in the remittance system.
 Remittances accounted for a stunning 24 percent of El Salvador’s total gross domestic product, according to the World Bank (GDP).

 Fixed-fee crypto remittances could be speedier and less expensive than present options, which can be expensive and time-consuming.
 Second, El Salvador is attempting to recruit new enterprises by positioning itself as a crypto-friendly hub.